taymoork2/collab-ui-react/README.md

 Pull the code from the repository
 ---------------------------------

-* git clone git@sqbu-github.cisco.com:WebExSquared/wx2-admin-web-client.git
+* `git clone git@sqbu-github.cisco.com:WebExSquared/wx2-admin-web-client.git`
-* Once you have the repository you should be able to run: gulp serve from the root directory of the repo.
+* Once you have the repository you should be able to run `gulp serve` from the root directory of the repo.
-  If that doesnt work, you can manually install the necessary components for gulp in the next step
+  If that doesn't work, you can manually install the necessary components for gulp in the next step.

 Setup the environment (If necessary)
 ------------------------------------

-* Use setup.sh or (if it fails):
+* Run `./setup.sh` (found in the root directory) or, if it fails:
 * install node.js version <= v0.10.28 (for npm): http://nodejs.org/download/
 * Run package managers in the cloned project to pull dependencies:
-* `$ npm install && bower install`
+* `npm install && bower install`
-* Launch the app: `$ gulp serve`
+* Launch the app: `gulp serve`
 * Before pushing any code to jenkins, always use `git pull --rebase`
 * After git pulls, run bower install and npm install to make sure to pull new dependencies.

 Project structure
 -----------------

-* Every functional group has a directory structure under app/modules
+* Every functional group has a directory structure under `app/modules`
-* There is no need to edit the index.html file, all dependencies are managed through gulp.config.js
+* There is no need to edit the index.html file, all dependencies are managed through `gulp.config.js`
 * Each module has a feature directory that contains the following content:
   - html template files
   - javacript controllers